Culture, Gender, and Labor Force Participation: Evidence from Colombia: Robustness Checks

+Taken together, these results underscore the specificity of the effect observed in 1994.
+They show no evidence of pre-existing differences in attitudes between treated and untreated individuals prior to the intervention, thereby providing critical support for the parallel trends assumption.

+The second set of robustness checks focuses on the age window used in our main analysis, defined as $[-3,3]$.
+As shown in Figure \ref{fig_didgenderequalityagewindows_gender} and \ref{table_baselineresults_agewindows}, the findings on attitudes toward gender equality are robust to alternative bandwidths.
+While Tables \ref{table_sexdiscrimination_agewindows} to \ref{table_domesticopinion6_agewindows} present analogous robustness analyses for our other key outcomes.
+These results remain consistent when using slightly wider age windows.

-While the results in Table \ref{table_didbaseline_placebo} strongly support the parallel trends assumption, it is essential to acknowledge that there may exist unobserved factors not accounted for in the baseline specification that could influence the results during the period of interest.
-As discussed in Section \ref{Sect_EmpiricalStrategy}, one such factor is the disparity in the number of children among women with and without a high school education.
-To address this, we analyze the robustness of our baseline results by including the number of children per household as a control variable.\footnote{The number of children in an individual's household can be a ``bad control" as it may be influenced by the treatment itself.
-Therefore, it is crucial to interpret these results with caution.} The results, presented in Table \ref{table_didrobustensschildren_gender} in Appendix \ref{app_addrobchecks}, show that the coefficient of the interaction remains virtually unchanged across all specifications compared to the baseline findings.
-This additional evidence strengthens the robustness of our estimates.
+A final set of robustness checks addresses the possibility that unobserved factors not accounted for in the baseline specification could influence our results.
+As discussed in Section \ref{Sect_EmpiricalStrategy}, one such factor is the disparity in the number of children between women with and without a high school education.
+To address this concern, we re-estimate our main specifications controlling for the number of children per household.\footnote{The number of children in a household may constitute a “bad control,” as it could itself be affected by the treatment.
+These results should therefore be interpreted with caution.} The results, presented in Tables \ref{table_supportgenderequality_robustnchildren} to \ref{table_opinion6_robustnchildren} in the Appendix, show that the coefficient on the interaction of interest remains virtually unchanged across all specifications, suggesting that our main findings are not driven by differences in household composition.